scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_list_objects.rst

 ````````

 The key greatshot.raw does not contain the delimiter character, and
-Zenko returns it in the Contents element in the response.
+XDM   returns it in the Contents element in the response.
 However, all other
 keys contain the delimiter character.
-Zenko groups these keys and return a
+XDM   groups these keys and return a
 single CommonPrefixes element with the common prefix value
 ``photographs/``, which is a substring from the beginning of these keys
 to the first occurrence of the specified delimiter.